nikcrv/curve-liquidations-protect-dashboard/methodology_simple_EN.md

 **Protected Funds** = user funds that the system saved from loss.

-## How are funds in soft liquidation calculated?
+## How are funds in liquidation protection mode (soft liquidation) calculated?

-For each position in soft liquidation:
+For each position active in liquidation protection mode in the selected time period:
 1. Take the amount of collateral tokens in the position
-2. Multiply by the maximum oracle price during the position's time in soft liquidation
+2. Multiply by the maximum oracle price during the position's time in liquidation protection mode
 3. Sum the values of all active positions for the selected time period

 Using the maximum price shows the maximum value the position had and how much the user could have lost in a hard liquidation.